disko/angular-schema-form-remote-validator/README.md

+# WIP – DO NOT USE YET!

-# angular-schema-form-remote-validator
+## angular-schema-form-remote-validator

 ``angular-schema-form-remote-validator`` provides a schema form field for angular-schema-form.
 It provides remote validation.

 ## Usage

-1. Define a schema node of type ``string``.
+1. Define a schema node of type ``string`` with format format ``remote-validator``.
+.
-2. Define the corresponding form of type ``remote_validator``.
+2. Define the corresponding form:

-3. Add an ``url`` property to the form definition containing the validator endpoint URL.
+   1. Add an ``url`` property to the form definition containing the validator endpoint URL.
+   2. Add a ``validate`` property to the form definition containing the validator's name.

 ```
 schema = {